Mathabatha ‘plays for both sides’ as ANC leadership battle heats up

 Despite his public support for Ramaphosa’s anticipated bid for second term as ANC president, Mathabatha, who is also the party’s provincial chairperson, has set tongues wagging in the ANC with his association with a grouping of provincial RET faction.

-The Limpopo RET faction has muddied the waters with its backing of Mathabatha for re-election as the party’s provincial chairperson for the third term on the one hand, while the same faction is pushing for Ramaphosa’s ousting as party president.
+The Limpopo RET faction has muddied thewaters with its backing of Mathabatha for re-election as the party’s provincial chairperson for the third term on the one hand, while the same faction is pushing for Ramaphosa’s ousting as party president.

 Last month, Mathabatha publicly endorsed Ramaphosa’s expected bid for the second term as party president.